David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

 - Example DupFileManager duplicate report. (file names have been edited to PG).
   - The report displays preview videos that are playable.
 Will play a few seconds sample of the video.
 This requires scan setting **[Generate animated image previews]** to be enabled when scanning all files.
   - ![Screenshot 2024-11-22 225359](https://github.com/user-attachments/assets/dc705b24-e2d7-4663-92fd-1516aa7aacf5)
+  - If there's a scene on the left side that has a higher resolution or duration, it gets a yellow highlight on the report.
   - There's an optional setting that allows both preview videos and preview images to be displayed on the report.
 See settings **htmlIncludeImagePreview** in the **DupFileManager_report_config.py** file.
   - There are many more options available for how the report is created.
 These options are targeted for more advanced users.
 The options are all available in the **DupFileManager_report_config.py** file, and the settings have commented descriptions preceeding them.
 See the **DupFileManager_report_config.py** file in the DupFileManager plugin folder for more details.
 - Tools UI Menu